Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Faster boot / configuration time because all your software is pre-packaged
 * AMI are built for a **specific region** (and can be copied across regions)
 * You can launch EC2 instances from:
-  * A Public AMI: AWS provided
+  * Public AMIs: AWS provided, free to use, generally you just select the operating system you want
+  * AWS Marketplace AMIs: an AMI someone else made (and potentially sells) - generally come packaged with additional, licensed software
   * Your own AMI: you make and maintain them yourself
-  * An AWS Marketplace AMI: an AMI someone else made (and potentially sells)
 * AMI Process(from an EC2 instance)
   * Start an EC2 instance and customize it
   * Stop the instance (for data integrity)
   * Build an AMI – this will also create EBS snapshots
   * Launch instances from other AMIs
+* An AMI includes the following:
+  * One or more **EBS snapshots** OR for instance-store-backed AMIs -  a **template** for the root volume of the instance
+  * **Launch permissions** that control which AWS accounts can use the AMI to launch instances
+  * A **block device mapping** that specifies the volumes to attach to the instance when it's launched

 ### EC2 Image Builder